aileftech/snap-admin/README.md

 # dbadmin.sqlConsoleEnabled=false
 ```

-**IMPORTANT**: The configuration prefix `dbadmin.` will change to `snapadmin.` starting from version 0.2.0.
+**IMPORTANT**: The configuration prefix `dbadmin.` will change to `snapadmin.` starting from version 0.2.0, as part of the project being renamed.
 Remember to update your configuration files accordingly.

 Now annotate your `@SpringBootApplication` class containing the `main` method with the following: